-Alcohol Use by Race and Ethnicity: NSDUH36
+Alcohol Use by Race and Ethnicity: National Survey on Drug Use and Health33

-According to 2021 NSDUH data, White individuals ages 12-20 were significantly more likely to report past-30-day alcohol use than Black, Asian, Hispanic, and Multiracial individuals of the same age; Asian adolescents ages 12-20 were least likely to report past-30-day alcohol use.
-The detailed prevalence of past-month alcohol use by gender and race/ethnicity was:
+According to 2022 NSDUH data, White individuals ages 12-20 were significantly more likely to report past-30-day alcohol use than Black, Asian, and Hispanic individuals of the same age; The detailed prevalence of past-month alcohol use by gender and race/ethnicity was:

-- White males (16.7 percent); White females (19.7 percent) - Hispanic males (13.7 percent); Hispanic females (15.4 percent) - Multiracial males (9.7 percent); Multiracial females (16.0 percent) - Black males (8.0 percent); Black females (10.6 percent) - Asian males (7.7 percent); Asian females (4.9 percent; CBHSQ 2023).
+- White males (16.4 percent); White females (19.8 percent) - Multiracial males (14.9 percent); Multiracial females (19.5 percent) - Hispanic males (12.9 percent); Hispanic females (14.1 percent) - Asian males (10.4 percent); Asian females (10.7 percent) - Black males (7.6 percent); Black females (11.4 percent) - American Indian or Alaskan Native males (7.4 percent); American Indian or Alaskan Native females (data suppressed; CBHSQ 2024).

-Data for Native Hawaiian/other Pacific Islander and American Indian/Alaska Native individuals ages 12 to 20 were suppressed for 2021 due to low statistical precision.
+Data for all Native Hawaiian/other Pacific Islander individuals ages 12-20 were suppressed for 2022 due to low statistical precision.

-NSDUH data for 2021 on binge alcohol use among males and females ages 12-20 by gender and race/ethnicity are shown in Exhibit 2.13 (CBHSQ, 2023).
+NSDUH data for 2022 on binge alcohol use among males and females ages 12-20 by gender and race/ethnicity are shown in Exhibit 2.13 (CBHSQ, 2024).
 Estimates of underage binge drinking by gender and race/ethnicity include:

-- White males (8.9 percent); White females (11.3 percent) - Hispanic males (7.1 percent); Hispanic females (7.6 percent) - Multiracial males (4.6 percent); Multiracial females (9.9 percent) - Black males (3.9 percent); Black females (7.1 percent) - Asian males (3.9 percent); Asian females (1.1 percent; CBHSQ 2023).
+- White males (9.7 percent); White females (10.6 percent) - Hispanic males (6.6 percent); Hispanic females (7.9 percent) - Multiracial males (5.8 percent); Multiracial females (12.9 percent) - American Indian/Alaska Native males (5.8 percent); American Indian or Alaskan Native females (data suppressed) - Black males (3.9 percent); Black females (5.3 percent) - Asian males (2.7 percent); Asian females (3.9 percent; CBHSQ 2024).

-Data for Native Hawaiian/other Pacific Islander and American Indian/Alaska Native individuals ages 12 to 20 were suppressed for 2021 due to low statistical precision.
+Data for all Native Hawaiian/other Pacific Islander individuals ages 12-20 were suppressed for 2022 due to low statistical precision.

-36 Racial and ethnic groups reported for NSDUH data are mutually exclusive.
+33 Racial and ethnic groups reported for NSDUH data are mutually exclusive.
 People who were of Hispanic or Latino ethnicity could be of any race but are not included in the estimates for any of the racial categories.
 Estimates for people who were not of Hispanic or Latino ethnicity are reported by race.
 People reporting two or more races and who were not of Hispanic or Latino ethnicity are noted as Multiracial.
 People reporting their race as Black or African American are subsequently referred to as Black.
 People reporting their ethnicity as Hispanic or Latino are subsequently referred to as Hispanic.